Table of Contents. Optimism vs Polygon

 Transaction Speed and Scalability

 Optimism operates as a Layer 2 scaling solution for Ethereum, using a technique called Optimistic Rollups.
-This method allows for faster transaction speeds by essentially assuming all transactions are valid by default, only running computations in the event of a dispute.
-This “optimistic” approach significantly reduces the time and resources required to process transactions.
+This method allows for faster transaction speeds by assuming transactions are valid by default and only challenging them through fraud proofs if necessary.
+Recently, with the introduction of Bedrock, Optimism has significantly reduced fees and improved throughput, offering faster finality and modular rollup capabilities.

 Consensus Mechanism